kelektiv/node.bcrypt.js/README.md

 * NodeJS
 * OpenSSL (Development Libraries (header files) for compilation)
  * For Windows you'll need http://slproweb.com/products/Win32OpenSSL.html installed to the default location of `C:\OpenSSL-Win32`
+* `node-gyp`
+ * Please check the dependencies for this tool at: https://github.com/TooTallNate/node-gyp/
   * Windows users will need the options for c# and c++ installed with their visual studio instance.
   * Python 2.x

 From NPM
 ============